novoda/react-native-workshop/slides.md

 ---
 # Lists
-Our TODO list is coming up quite well, but it won't scroll!
+Our TODO list is coming together quite well, but it won't scroll!

 There are a few possible solutions to it: